softwaredesign-uandes/architecture-reviews/vscode/evolution.md

 #### Consequences

 - Had to use NodeJS as backend for vscode
-- Maintain further updates of the framework.
+- Maintain further updates of the framework

-### ADR 2: Core architecture layered (Origin)
+### ADR 2: Core architecture layered (at the beginning)

 #### Context